cosmos/ibc-go/docs/migrations/v5-to-v6.md

 ### ICS27 - Interchain Accounts

-The `ibc-go/v6` release introduces a new set of migrations for ICS27 interchain accounts.
+The `ibc-go/v6` release introduces a new set of migrations for `27-interchain-accounts`.
 Ownership of ICS27 channel capabilities is tranferred from authentication modules and will now reside with the ICS27 `controller` submodule moving forward.

 For chains which implement custom authentication modules using the ICS27 `controller` submodule this requires a migration function to be included in the application upgrade handler.
 A subsequent migration handler is run automatically, asserting the ownership of ICS27 channel capabilities has been transferred successfully.